BBK-SDP-2015-jtomli03/OnlineGuideManager/README.md

 The client to view the online schedule.

-This includes ngDialog - a library to produce modals and pop ups which can be found at;
+This makes use of ngDialog for the pop-up recording confirmation - a library to produce modals and pop ups which can be found at;

 https://github.com/likeastore/ngDialog